 If you’ve drawn a clear, accurate master diagram, and you incorporate question-specific rules into new diagrams, you’ll probably find many fairly easy LSAT Logic Games questions.
 However, there will always be a few very difficult problems thrown in the mix.
 If your goal is to score more than 20 points in the section, you’ll have to confront these questions eventually.
 Choosing when to do so can be the difference between the 22 you’re shooting for, and an 18 or 19.

 First of all, leave tough questions to the end of the game.
 Sometimes, you can use information you’ve learned in later questions to determine the answer to a difficult question more quickly.

 Second, use process of elimination.
-Even if your answers to other questions don’t a provide a definitive solution to a difficult question, they might tell you which answer choices are wrong.
+Even if your answers to other questions don’t provide a definitive solution to a difficult question, they might tell you which answer choices are wrong.
 Eliminate as many answer choices as you can, and then if you’re running out of time, make an educated guess between the remaining options.

 Finally, if you can’t rule anything out and the clock is ticking, circle the question and move on to the next game.
-The worst thing you can do in LSAT Logic Games is steal time from easier games or questions.
+The worst thing you can do in LSAT Logic Games is stealing time from easier games or questions.
 Make sure you leave enough time to answer every easy and medium question in the section.
 Once that’s done, you can go back and use any remaining time to tackle a couple of the most difficult questions in the section.

 Those are all the Logic Games basics you need to know!
 For more information on Logic Games, check out our post on how to diagram common logic game types.